stanford-dancebreak/stanford-dancebreak.github.io/content/info/locations.md

 This room has a good sound system, but no TV.
 It is suitable for stationary and slotted dances, but it's too small for traveling ones.

+### Studio 115

+1. Enter Roble Gym via the main entrance.
+2. Walk through the lobby to the center courtyard.
+3. Cross the courtyard to the far left corner.
+4. Walk into the hallway that leads towards the back of the building; Studio 115 is on the left.

+This studio has a clean cushioned wood floor.
+Per building policy, no street shoes are allowed in the studio; clean dance shoes, socks, or bare feet are acceptable.

+### Room 116

+This room is part of [Roble Arts Gym](https://arts.stanford.edu/office-of-the-vice-president-for-the-arts/roble-arts-gym/roble-arts-gym-reservable-spaces/).

+1. Enter Roble Gym via the main entrance.
+2. Walk through the lobby to the center courtyard.
+3. Cross straight through the courtyard to the far side.
+4. Room 116 functions as a space for many kinds of art; the dance floor is located at the back of the space.

+This room has no integrated sound system and requires a speaker.

 ## Graduate Community Center